-The Master and His Apprentices: Art History from a Christian Perspective is the FIRST biblically-based art history textbook spanning Creation through the Baroque period!
+The Master and His Apprentices: Art History from a Christian Perspective is the first biblically-based art history textbook spanning Creation through the Baroque period…

+Why?
+Because The Master and His Apprentices is revolutionizing the teaching of art history from a Christian perspective with its emphasis on God as THE Master artist.
 Instead of beginning with the usual “Prehistoric Period,” TMAHA begins with Creation and God’s omnificence (all-creative power) as the building blocks that later artists imitate.
 Furthermore, the textbook is laid out in a reader-friendly format with clear two-page content spreads and a wealth of supplementary material.

 What periods does TMAHA cover?

-The textbook covers all of the ancient and classical Western art periods found in the typical Janson’s, Gardner’s or Stokstad-type textbook but with a biblical backdrop, timelining art and artists against people and events of the Bible and the first-century church.
+The textbook covers all of the ancient and classical Western art periods found in the typical Janson’s, Gardner’s, or Stokstad-type textbook but with a biblical backdrop, timelining art and artists against people and events of the Bible and the first-century church.

-Moving forward, Western art from the Middle Ages, Renaissance and Baroque periods are also covered in-depth, but with a refreshing biblical worldview instead of the humanist focus found in traditional art history textbooks.
+Moving forward, Western art from the Middle Ages, Renaissance, and Baroque periods are also covered in-depth but with a refreshing biblical worldview instead of the humanist focus found in traditional art history textbooks.

-Finally, post-Baroque, modern, contemporary and non-Western periods are briefly summarized.
+Finally, post-Baroque, modern, contemporary, and non-Western periods are briefly summarized.
 This rounds out the material and provides a springboard for further student research and studies.